-As detailed in the accounting policies and note 16, the Group has a large portfolio of trading properties with a net book value of £15.9m (2019: £16.7m).
-Given the age of the portfolio and the Group's policy of holding them at depreciated historical cost, many of the individual property carrying values are relatively low and therefore the risk of a material impairment in a moderate proportion of the estate is considered low.
+As detailed in the accounting policies and note 16, the Group has a large portfolio of trading properties with a net book value of £15.6m (2020: £15.9m).
+Given the age of the portfolio and the Group's policy of holding assets at depreciated historical cost, many of the individual property carrying values are relatively low and therefore there is minimal risk of a material impairment in a moderate proportion of the estate.
 Notwithstanding this, given the size and value of the portfolio, the nature of the industry and the increased economic uncertainty as a result of the Covid-19 pandemic, a key audit risk is the Group's assessment of whether there is any permanent impairment to the carrying value of trading properties.